 Being politically unaware is the most apt thing at this point in time.
 You can either be reprimanded by your own government or mocked by the scientific community if you dare to have an opinion.
 The recent SARS-CoV-2 outbreak has compelled countries to close borders and stay under several iterations of lockdowns.
 If the effectiveness of the lockdown is to be believed, then it merely delays the outbreak but never stops.
 The leading epidemiologists would confirm the effectiveness of lockdowns and restrictions.
 As soon as you reopen, the viral transmission rate will bounce back and we will witness a wave.
 The only serious implementation of the lockdown could be if you could immunize the entire population and then reopen.
 So was the move to remain in isolation scientific or political?
 The answer is both partly scientific and political.

 Politics: A unified response to the viral outbreak

-You may wonder how you could bring the entire political diaspora under one roof and an unified response.
-Let me draw your attention to an United Nations Organization’s report published in 2019.
+You may wonder how you could bring the entire political diaspora under one roof and response.
+Let me draw your attention to a United Nations Organization’s report published in 2019.
 The report mentioned that India, with 17.5 million, has the world’s largest diaspora of international migrants followed by Mexico, China, Russian Federation, and Syria.
 Most of them look for settlement in NATO member countries for a better life.
-In 2019, when NATO members met in London to discuss various issues, one of the agenda was about irregular migration.
+In 2019, when NATO members met in London to discuss about issues, one of the agenda was irregular migration.
 The United Nations migration report and NATO meeting in 2019 could possibly be the reason for a unified response to target India, China, and Russia.